openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

  3) pshow - This shows all of the Commitstream related environment variables
     usage: pshow

- 4) pSwitchRoot - This changes the CS_ROOT_URL to point to the appropriate url usage pSwitchRoot <test | staging | local>
+ 4) switchUrl - This changes the CS_ROOT_URL to point to the appropriate url usage pSwitchRoot <v1-cs-test | localhost>
     The argments represent https://v1-cs-test.azurewebsites.net, https://commitstream-staging.azurewebsites.net and http://localhost:6565
     respectively.